ofayau/docker-ejre/README.md

 ### Size matters

-The biggest advantage of these image are their size : only 40 MB for a "compact" edition and 80 MB for a full (but still headless) JRE SE.
+The biggest advantage of these image are their size : only 40 MB for a "compact" edition and 80 MB for a full SE jre.

-It's 6 or 12 times smaller than the official java image (based on a full Debian) !
+It's 6 or 12 times smaller than the official java image (headfull and based on a full Debian) !

 Here is a list of some java image.